Is Olivia Rodrigo Filipino? The Singer Once Shared Her Ethnicity and Parents’ Cultural Backgrounds

 How Olivia Rodrigo partakes in Filipino culture with her parents

 Olivia Rodrigo opened up about her parents — mom Sophia and dad Ronald — and their heritage in a video for Disney Channel’s YouTube account in honor of Asian Pacific American Heritage Month in May 2017.

 “My heritage is a part of who I am,” she said.
 “I’m part Filipina on my dad’s side of the family.
 My Filipino heritage comes from my great-grandfather.
 He came on a boat from the Philippines when he was just a teenager.
 Can you imagine moving to a whole new country all by yourself?”

+In the same video, Rodrigo continued to say how her family partakes in Filipino culture by cooking.
 “Some traditions that have carried over into my generation are we actually make Filipino food,” the singer said.
 “My great-grandpa had a garden and he was also a really good cook.”

-Rodrigo said she inherited “a lot of traits” from her family members, such as being “kind and respectful and to always do the right thing.”
+She then described a Filipino food her family enjoys: lumpias, which are “kind of like Filipino egg rolls.”
+The “good 4 u” artist added she inherited “a lot of traits” from her family members, such as being “kind and respectful and to always do the right thing.”

 She concluded the video by stating facts about herself.
 “I’m a Filipina, I’m a lumpia fan, I’m a daughter and a granddaughter and a great-granddaughter, I’m American, I’m an Asian-Pacific islander.”